 4. Changing the governing law of the trust:

-Many trusts were established in a jurisdiction with a state income tax that can be avoided or bad creditor protection statutes or case law that can also be avoided.
+Trusts established in a jurisdiction can avoid state income tax, bad creditor protection statutes, or case law.
 While many of these trusts have a provision allowing the trustee to move the trust to a different situs, many of them do not.
 This is easily solved by decanting the trust into a trust domiciled in a superior trust jurisdiction.
 This also includes the ability to decant a Dynasty Trust or Domestic Asset Protection Trust from one state to a state with superior laws.
 As one of the leading Dynasty Trust and Domestic Asset Protection Trust jurisdictions, decanting the trust under Nevada law can significantly improve a trust.

 5. Modifying powers of appointment:

 Many trusts do not contain powers of appointment which would enable a person to change the succeeding interests of the beneficiaries and how they receive the assets.
 In today’s planning world where the estate tax exemption is much higher than it had been in the past and in which income tax reduction has been so much more important, it is often also useful to be able to give a beneficiary a general power of appointment over certain trust assets in order to achieve a new income tax basis at that person’s death.
-This can be accomplished through decanting.
+Using the decanting method will accomplish this.